B2B e-Invoicing in France: Requirements, Deadlines, and Compliance

 Why France is Adopting B2B e-Invoicing

-• Improve economic activity monitoring with more timely and standardized data.
+• Enhanced monitoring of economic activity through accurate and standardized data.

 Core Compliance Requirements for B2B e-Invoicing in France